-In 2015, there were over 33,000 opioid-related deaths in the United States*.
+In 2015, there were over 33,000 opioid-related deaths in the United States, according to NCBI.
 While most people know of the dangers of heroin and prescription opioid painkiller abuse, a few lesser-known opioids are also causing serious problems.
 One of these is U-477000, a designer drug developed in the 1970s that is several times more potent than morphine and capable of disastrous effects.

 What Is U-47700?

 The Upjohn Company developed U-47700 in the 1970s but never secured approval from the Food and Drug Administration (FDA) to release the drug to the public.
 U-47700 was originally developed as a more powerful alternative to morphine, which was the most widely-used painkiller at the time.
 U-47700 displayed several worrisome issues that caused the FDA to deny approval for public consumption.
 The Drug Enforcement Agency (DEA) classified U-47700 as a Schedule I narcotic as of November 1, 2016.

 The Centers for Disease Control and Prevention (CDC) recently reported that U-47700 was only detected in about .8 percent of opioid-related deaths from July to December of 2016, but the sheer number of opioid-related overdose deaths occurring means this drug deserves as much public attention as any other dangerous opioid.
 Unfortunately, many people carry misconceptions about synthetic drugs and the risk of addiction.

 U-47700 is a powerful opioid, and a single dose may be as much as seven times as powerful as a single dose of morphine.
 This can produce intense euphoria and other pleasurable sensations at first, but the strength of the drug may easily cause an overdose.
 If a person is accustomed to buying heroin of a specific dosage strength and then tries U-47700, the sudden jump in potency can easily cause an overdose.